 - Facebook has announced the grantees of its research program ‘Social Science One’ and collaboration with Social Science Research Council.
 Researchers from 30 institutions and 11 countries will get access to Facebook Ad Library API and exclusive data sets.

 - The DisinfoPortal has launched its newsletter – The Drop, bringing insights and analysis on disinformation.

-- 28-29 May @ Brussels: EU Commissioner to the Security Union, Sir Julian King will be concluding the debates of the Annual EU DisinfoLab Conference.
+- 28-29 May @ Brussels: EU Commissioner for the Security Union, Sir Julian King, will be concluding the debates of the Annual EU DisinfoLab Conference.
 Check out the program here and hurry up toregister (seats are limited, already 200 participants registered).